magento/devdocs/src/extensions/marketplace/product-descriptions.md

 - Saying “This Magento extension” or “Magento 2 Newsletter Subscription extension” instead of “This extension for Magento” or “Newsletter Subscription extension for Magento 2”
 - Not capitalizing the “M” in “Magento”

-## Integration Extensions
+## Integration extensions

-These are in addition to all standard requirements (Opening Paragraph, Features, Demos, etc.)
+These are in addition to all standard requirements (opening paragraph, features, demos, etc.)

-- Add an Introductory paragraph (BEFORE the opening paragraph) that gives background information on the company / service being integrated.
+- Add an introductory paragraph (BEFORE the opening paragraph) that gives background information on the company / service being integrated.
 Make the first mention of the company a BOLD hyperlink that leads to the corresponding company website.
 - Add an “Account and Pricing” heading, using H3 or H2 tags.
 - Under the “Account and Pricing” heading, add the following example in BOLD.
 Make it clear that a separate account is required.
 Specify whether or not the account is created during extension installation.
 Supply a link to the sign-up page.
 Specify if the SERVICE (not the extension) is free or if there are additional fees for the service/account.
 Add a link to the pricing page.

 **Examples**